-Far from being isolated communities, removed from society, maroons formed a network of the enslaved, free blacks and whites in order to survive.
-The economies of trade and labor formed by the maroons is an illustration of their clever and practical approaches to freedom.
-The maroons had opted out of the system of oppression and formed their own society.
-Their willingness to look past potential peril and include so many people in their network is proof of their confidence as well as their dedication to preserving their independence.
-They traveled through water or rubbed odorous, natural materials on their feet, so that dogs couldn’t track them.
+Far from being isolated communities, removed from society, maroons formed a network of enslaved, free blacks and whites in order to survive.
+The economies of trade and labor formed by the Maroons are an illustration of their intelligent, resourceful, and practical approach to freedom.
+Maroons removed themselves from slavery’s system of oppression and formed their own society.
+Their willingness to look past potential peril and include so many people in their network is proof of their dedication to preserving their independence.
+They traveled through water or rubbed odorous, natural materials on their feet so that dogs couldn’t track them.
 Some would lay dry leaves and cane palms across the entrances to their communities, so they’d be sure to hear whenever anyone entered.

 One woman who had been a maroon for 16 years in a community 8 miles from New Orleans left in the fall of 1827 and reported that 50-60 people were living with her farming corn, sweet potatoes, and other vegetables, as well as raising pigs and chickens.
 Maroons also stole materials as needed.
 One theft by a few skilled men included a barrel of sugar, one of salt, one of lard, 100 bottles of wine, 2 soup dishes, a churn for butter, 2 oxen, and 6 pregnant cows.

-In 1804, Governor Claiborne published a decree stating that maroons could return to their owners unpunished, if they hadn’t committed any other crimes.
+In 1804, Governor Claiborne published a decree stating that maroons could return to their owners unpunished if they hadn’t committed any other crimes.
 If they didn’t return, they could be pursued by their owners and receive whatever punishment their owners chose.
 Punishments throughout the years of slavery included branding, public torture such as whipping, flogging, wearing shackles and metal halters, as well as execution via hanging, dogs, and even live burial.
 While city laws varied over time in terms of legal punishment, slave-owners in plantation communities often didn’t have to answer to anyone.